-He is the recipient of the 2012 Gold Coast Art Award; the 2013 Swell Sculpture Festival Award; a 2013 Australia Council for the Arts New Work grant (mid-career); and a 2013 Regional Arts Development Fund grant.
-In 2014 Chris will research tsunami-affected communities and objects in Japan as part of an Asialink Residency Laboratory at Youkobo Art Space.
+He is the recipient of the 2014 Clayton Utz Art Award; the 2012 Gold Coast Art Award; the 2013 Swell Sculpture Festival Award; a 2013 Australia Council for the Arts New Work grant (mid-career); and a 2013 Regional Arts Development Fund grant.
+In 2014 Chris researched tsunami-affected communities and objects in Japan as part of an Asialink Residency at Youkobo Art Space, Tokyo.

 2006 Chris developed the Moreton Street Spare Room (MSSR), a Brisbane-based Artist Run Initiative in New Farm.
 The project operated for four years and presented intimate solo exhibitions in a domestic environment and documentary films on Queensland artists.
 MSSR received funding from Arts Queensland and Brisbane City.